Support making RiG more international!

 Academies are associations of renowned individuals from the worlds of scholarship and the arts.

-The academies help policymakers and the public to find suitable answers to current issues and problems, the provided analysis is based on outstanding specialist knowledge.
+The academies in Germany help politicians and the public find answers to current questions and problems.
+The provided analysis is based on outstanding specialist knowledge.
 In addition, a key mission of the academies is to coordinate and support long-term foundational research projects and to develop and cultivate interdisciplinary dialogues.
-They organise symposia and public events, with which they make a valuable and research-based contribution to the dialogue between research, society and the economy.
+They organise symposia and public events, with which they make a valuable and research-based contribution to the dialogue between research, society and the economy, and thus enhance the German research landscape.

 The Leopoldina is the German National Academy of Sciences and unites researchers with outstanding expertise in almost all fields of research.
 Yet there are many other academies in Germany, too.
 They include the Union of the German Academies of Sciences and Humanities, which is an association of eight state academies.
 Then there is the National Academy of Science and Engineering, acatech, which represents the technical sciences at home and abroad.
 And since the beginning of the new millennium Die Junge Akademie has represented new scholarly talent.